 - Sound system.
 I travel with a small speaker system.
 Today’s technology is amazing.
 Tiny speakers and a little amp hooked up to a laptop can belt it out.
 Very cool.

-- Large screen project Do not skimp on foot candles.
+- Large screen projector.
+Do not skimp on foot candles.
 Bright is beautiful.

 - Microphone system.
 While usually provided by the hosting organization, take your own.
 Test the one provided for you before the meeting begins.
 Test all the electronic paraphernalia.
 Make sure they work.
 If they don’t work well, use your own.